 Ignita Veritas United (IVU) is a union of States, united by sovereignty, human rights and humanitarian missions, established as an inter-governmental organization (IGO).
 As an IGO, it serves as an instrumentality for external affairs of its collective of Member States, thus exercising sovereign statehood under international law, as a non-territorial state, thereby possessing inherent official capacity for diplomatic relations.

-To best implement its core missions of upholding and advancing human rights, supporting the independent Judiciary, and promoting the rights of access to and quality of education, IVU engages in diplomatic relations with other inter-governmental organizations, including the Non-Aligned Movement (NAM), the United Nations (UN), European Union (EU), and individual sovereign states.
+To best implement its core missions of upholding and advancing human rights, supporting the independent Judiciary, and promoting the rights of access to and quality of education, IVU maintains a discrete network of diplomatic representation.
+IVU engages in diplomatic relations with other inter-governmental organizations (IGO), including the Non-Aligned Movement (NAM), the United Nations (UN), and European Union (EU).
+It primarily engages in bi-lateral diplomatic relations with a wide range of individual sovereign states.

 Infrastructure Supporting the Non-Aligned Movement